 11.3 Presentations at the RTF

 Materials subject to an RTF decision are posted to the RTF website for review no fewer than seven (7) days prior to the RTF meeting where they are scheduled for presentation.
 Work products that are not up for decision should be posted to the RTF website as soon as they are available, but no less than a day before the RTF meeting for review.
 A general presentation outline should be followed for each measure presentation to ensure that adequate information is given.
 RTF staff review proposal presentations and may modify them to conform to the RTF’s standards for presentations.
-This presentation template, maintained by staff is utilized to keep presentations focused on key issues that the RTF needs to discuss.
+This presentation template, maintained by staff and located on the RTF website, (http://rtf.nwcouncil.org/measures/support/files/Default.asp) is utilized to keep presentations focused on key issues that the RTF needs to discuss.
+Although RTF staff are typically the lead presenters of materials at meetings, support presenters will be used when extensive analysis has been done by an outside party.
+All presentations pertaining to RTF work products (UES measures, Standard Protocols, etc.) should be free of company and utility branding and logos.

 The presentation format includes at a minimum:

-Measure Overview, listing current category, status, sunset date and reason for update
+Measure Overview, listing current category, status, sunset date and reason for bringing before the RTF(and update if applicable).

 Measure history including subcommittee attendance (if applicable)